Rocky Mountain Savings Bank (Denver, CO)

 Cause Details

-Demand made for $28,000 of county funds on deposit which the bank could not pay; tied to troubles at the associated Union National Bank.
+Demand for $28,000 of county funds which the bank was unable to pay; intimate business ties to Union National which had suspended.

 Newspaper Excerpt